inside.ewu.edu

 Pre-requisites: graduate standing or permission of instructor.

 This is the second of a two-part series on assessing and treating acquired neurogenic disorders of language and cognition.
-In this course, students will gain knowledge and skills building toward competency in assessing and treating attention, memory, executive functioning, and social communication in people affected by brain injury, right hemisphere damage, concussion, mild cognitive impairment, and dementia.
+In this course, students gain knowledge and skills building toward competency in assessing and treating attention, memory, executive functioning, and social communication in people affected by brain injury, right hemisphere damage, concussion, mild cognitive impairment, and dementia.

 CMSD 559S.
 DYSPHAGIA.
 3 Credits.